Kagu-chan/anki-jpdb.reader/README.md

 *  `npm run lint:fix`: Reformats your code, as well as fixing any fixable lint issues.
 Note, if your editor has a `prettier` plugin, installing that and turning on "format on save" will be more convenient.
 *  `npm run build`: Compiles the code, putting the compiled code into `anki-jpdb.reader/`
 *  `npm run watch`: Automatically recompiles code when it changes, putting the output into `anki-jpdb.reader/`.
 Using this is recommended during development.
+*  `npm run firefox`: Compiles the code specifically for firefox, putting the compiled code into `anki-jpdb.reader/`

 ## License